HwWobbe/Wip-Main/README.md

 - TnT
   - Jr wants other domainNames(s)
     - push for YourData (.net & . org )use
+      - ask Dpl for other suggestions
   - RePlan for recent developments
     - apply daily PulseH updates until the top Topic emphasis is reduced
       - progress with microsoft Mail is apparent